Schools

 The government is pressing ahead with plans to limit the amount of time pupils can spend in unregistered alternative provision, despite widespread concerns raised in a consultation.

-But new national standards for unregistered AP will be “voluntary” initially, with plans to make them statutory at a later date.
+It has also revealed new national standards for unregistered AP will be “voluntary” initially, with plans to introduce statutory standards at a later date.

 Under the previous government, the Department for Education last year ran a public consultation on plans to crack down on unregistered AP.